Apple TV 4K no longer forces you to watch everything in HDR

 Like other 4K streamers, the Apple TV 4K still converts everything to 4K resolution.

 If you're a video purist annoyed by Apple TV 4K's conversion, especially if you own a TV that looks a lot better with Dolby Vision than with HDR10, the new setting could let you finally justify buying an Apple TV.

-Beyond Match Content, another item that helps Apple TV catch up to its competition is due by the end of the year:.
+Beyond Match Content, another item that helps Apple TV catch up to its competition is due by the end of the year: an Amazon Video app.
 I'll update my full Apple TV review when I get a chance to test it.

 Updated December 5 with further testing and the "4K SDR" setting.
 Big thanks to reader Michel Lleonart for pointing out the effects of that setting.